-Bingo-Antidote is an XMapTools’ add-on developed by Pierre Lanari and Erik Duesterhoeft offering a new modelling strategy based on iterative thermodynamic models, integrated with quantitative compositional mapping.
+Bingo-Antidote is a petrological software developed by Pierre Lanari and Erik Duesterhoeft offering an alternative modelling strategy based on iterative thermodynamic models, integrated with quantitative compositional mapping.

 What paper should I read to learn more about this technique?

-There are two publications so far reporting results obtained with Bingo-Antidote: Lanari & Engi (2017) and Lanari & Duesterhoeft (2019).
-Note that the paper of Lanari & Duesterhoeft (2019) includes a general review on thermodynamic modelling and also provides an example showing a nice application of Bingo-Antidote.
+There is one technical paper Duesterhoeft & Lanari (2020) and two older publications so far reporting results obtained with Bingo-Antidote: Lanari & Engi (2017) and Lanari & Duesterhoeft (2019).
+Note that the paper of Lanari & Duesterhoeft (2019) includes a general review on thermodynamic modelling and also provides an example showing an application of Bingo-Antidote.

 - Lanari, P. & Duesterhoeft, E. (2019).
 Modelling metamorphic rocks using equilibrium thermodynamics and internally consistent databases: past achievements, problems and perspectives.Journal of Petrology, 60, 19-56.
 Free access